-What are some good tech gifts for my kids this holiday season?
+What are some good tech gifts ideas for kids this holiday season?

 Great question!
 There are so many choices that it can be hard to sort through them.
-Here are some of my favorites:
+Here are some of my favorite gift ideas for kids:

 If your child is interested in electronics, Snap Circuits are a great entry and they are reasonably priced.
 There are several different kits, but two that would be a good starting point include Snap Circuits and Snap Circuits – Snaptricity.
 Technology gifts often require a lot of assistance from adults, but these are great choices that kids can explore independently.
 This would be independent starting at around age 9-10.

 For younger students ages 3 – 10, I recommend Osmo learning kits.
 These kits are fun and after the initial set-up don’t require a lot of assistance.
 You can buy the games separately, but I recommend the starter kits, Explorer (ages 5 -10) and Little Genius (ages 3 – 5) which include multiple games.
 Please note that these kits require an iPad or Kindle Fire.
 Make sure you check compatibility before purchasing!

 I am also a big fan of engineering toys.
 While not specifically tech items, they help build skills needed to be successful with technology and encourage creativity.
 My favorites for kids ages 4 and up are the Keva Block line including Structures and Domino Rally.
 Older kids will enjoy the added challenges provided by Marble Run and Contraptions.
 Or try a twist on the classic Rubik’s cube with the GoCube.